Table of Contents

 The most popular areas for creating offshore trusts include the Cook Islands and St. Kitts and Nevis.

-We recommend discussing this option with an Asset Protection Attorney before pursuing anything.
+We recommend discussing this option with an asset protection attorney before pursuing anything.
 Overseas accounts involve complex laws and regulations that require professional counsel.

 Aside from opening an asset protection trust, you can use the following proactive measures to keep your IRA safe: